samilkorkmaz/rescuemap/README.md

 # rescuemap
-Andorid app that shows the estimated area of person to be rescued
+Android app that shows the estimated area of person to be rescued